ruikangliu/FlatQuant/README.md

     --reload_matrix --matrix_path PATH_TO_XXX
 ```

-More detailed and optional arguments:

-- `--model`: The model name or the path to the model weights.
-- `--w_bits`: Number of bits for weight quantization.
-- `--a_bits`: Number of bits for activation quantization.
-- `--k_bits`: Number of bits for key cache quantization.
-- `--k_asym`: Enable asymmetric quantization for the key cache.
-- `--k_groupsize`: Group size for key cache quantization.
-- `--v_bits`: Number of bits for value cache quantization.
-- `--v_asym`: Enable asymmetric quantization for the value cache.
-- `--v_groupsize`: Group size for value cache quantization.
-- `--cali_bsz`: The batch size used in the calibration of FlatQuant.
-- `--epochs`: Number of training epochs for the calibration of FlatQuant.
-- `--flat_lr`: Learning rate for FlatQuant calibration.
-- `--cali_trans`: Enable the calibration of transformations.
-- `--lwc`: Use learnable weight clipping during quantization.
-- `--lac`: Use learnable activation clipping during quantization.
-- `--add_diag`: Add per-channel scaling to transformations.
-- `--save_matrix`: Save the matrix-style parameters of FlatQuant.
-- `--reload_matrix`: Load the pre-trained matrix-style parameters of FlatQuant.
-- `--matrix_path`: Path to the pre-trained matrix-style parameters of FlatQuant.
-- `--deactive_amp`: Disable AMP (automatic mixed precision) during training.
-- `--direct_inv`: Use PyTorch's inverse method to compute the inverse matrix instead of the SVD method.
-- `--lm_eval`: Evaluate the model on language model (LM) evaluation tasks.
-- `--lm_eval_batch_size`: Batch size for evaluation using the LM eval harness.

 ### Inference Latency

 To measure the speedup of FlatQuant and our efficient kernel, run the corresponding benchmark commands provided below: